Distributed Deep Convolutional Neural Networks for the Internet-of-Things: The Proposed Methodology

 to ensure that the shared layer is placed on the same IoT unit.
-The constraints on the maximum number of layers placed on a IoT unit - Eq. \eqref{eq:nodeconstraint} - and the memory usage and computational load constraints - Eqs \eqref{eq:memoryconstraint} and \eqref{eq:computationconstraint} - are modified to count the shared layer only once, as follows:
+In addition, the constraints on the maximum number of layers placed on a IoT unit - Eq.~\eqref{eq:nodeconstraint} - and the memory usage and computational load constraints - Eqs~\eqref{eq:memoryconstraint} and~\eqref{eq:computationconstraint} - are modified as follows to count the shared layer only once: